Workshop Notes no. 3

 Lexical sets, of course, work not only in relation to adjectives, but in relation to other grammatical features or categories as well.
 Lexical sets that are assembled according to features of nouns – for example, whether they are countable or uncountable, abstract or concrete – may have a bearing on stylistic analysis.
 The same can be said about the features of verbs, which may also be assembled according to their lexical sets for stylistic analysis, such as whether they are transitive or intransitive, whether their tense is past or present, or the significance of auxiliary verbs, such as aspect, or the features of likelihood, necessity or obligation, amongst other features, connected to the modal auxiliaries.
 In stylistic analysis of course, what is important is not the mere assembling of such features, but it must be connected to your interpretation of the text or part of the text.

-are not doing a course in syntax, we will not put too much of an emphasis on this,
+not doing a course in syntax, we will not put too much of an

 adverbs quite often refer to single words, whereas